elucidium/jsrender-flask-demo/README.md

 ## Sources

-I'm very new to working with Flask, in particular communicating information between two different program languages using JSON, so the following two repositories were very helpful for me while figuring out this solution.
+I'm very new to working with Flask, in particular communicating information between two different programming languages using JSON.
+I did a lot of frantic online searches while figuring this solution out, but the following two repositories were particularly helpful for me.

 - [python-flask-with-javascript](https://github.com/jitsejan/python-flask-with-javascript)
 - [talking-between-python-and-js](https://github.com/healeycodes/talking-between-python-and-js)